guinacio/langchain-mcp-client/README.md

 **This application is currently in active development.** While functional, you may encounter bugs, incomplete features, or unexpected behavior.
 We appreciate your patience and welcome feedback to help improve the application.

-### Gemini + MCP Status

-- Google Gemini tool-calling with MCP is enabled on the latest dependency stack.
-- If your selected Gemini model/account cannot use tools, switch to Chat-Only mode.
-- For best results, keep dependencies synchronized with `uv sync`.

 ## Features

 - **Multi-Provider LLM Support**: OpenAI, Anthropic Claude, Google Gemini, and Ollama